Find Reliable Heat Pump Repair Specialists Near You

 BTU (British Thermal Unit)

 A BTU is a standard unit for quantifying thermal energy.
-In HVAC, it indicates a heat pump's heating and cooling capacity.
+In HVAC, it indicates a system's ability to produce heat or remove heat.

 SEER (Seasonal Energy Efficiency Ratio)

-For heat pumps, SEER measures cooling efficiency.
-A higher SEER rating means the unit is more efficient at cooling.
+For heat pumps, SEER rates cooling efficiency.
+The higher the number, the less energy is consumed.
 Choosing a high-SEER heat pump can lead to lower energy bills during the cooling season.

 HSPF (Heating Seasonal Performance Factor)

-HSPF measures a heat pump's heating efficiency.
+HSPF rates a heat pump's heating efficiency.
 Similar to SEER, a higher HSPF rating indicates a more efficient system.
-Choosing a high-HSPF heat pump is beneficial for reducing energy bills during colder months.
+Efficient heating is crucial in colder climates.

 Auxiliary Heat/Emergency Heat